jthickstun/anticipation/README.md

 TODO: description

-Begin by installing the anticipation package.
+Begin by installing the anticipation package (from the root anticipation package directory).

 ```
 pip install .